KingdomTechie/CAPSTONE/README.md

 ## Technologies Used

-- MongoDB
+- MongoDB - NoSQL Database

-- Mongoose
+- Mongoose - Object Data Modeling (ODM) library that manages the relationship between data.
+The language to communicate with the database.

-- Express
+- Express - Backend web application framework to work with Node.JS

-- Node.JS
+- Node.JS - Backend JavaScript runtime environment; allows for JavaScript code to be executed outside of the web browser.

 ## Install these dependencies